sigsep/sigsep-mus-db/README.md

  - ```Track.sources```, a dictionary of sources used for this track.
  - ```Track.stems```, an numpy tensor of all five stereo sources of shape `(5, nb_samples, 2)`.
 The stems are always in the following order: `['mixture', 'drums', 'bass', 'other', 'vocals']`,
  - ```Track.targets```, a dictionary of targets used for this track.
 Note that for MUSDB, the sources and targets differ only in the existence of the `accompaniment`, which is the sum of all sources, except for the vocals.
-MUSDB supports the following targets: `['mixture', 'drums', 'bass', 'other', 'vocals', 'accompaniment']`.
+MUSDB supports the following targets: `['mixture', 'drums', 'bass', 'other', 'vocals', 'accompaniment', 'linear_mixture']`.

 ### Iterate over MUSDB18 tracks

-Thus, iterating over all musdb tracks, and accessing the audio data of the mixture and of an target sources, is as simple as...
+Thus, iterating over all tracks, and accessing the audio data of the mixture and of an target sources, is as simple as...

 ```python
 for track in mus: